 You know what else was cool about Kirk Gibson's walk-off home run in Game 1 of the 1988 World Series?
 He didn't just hit it against Joe The Plumber.
 He hit it against Hall of Fame relief ace Dennis Eckersley, among the best pitchers in the game.
 That got me to thinking.
 The Mets have had walk-off wins against everyone from Juan Acevedo to Pat Zachry.
 But who's the best pitcher against whom they've ever had a walk-off win?
 You can vote in the poll on the right.
 The candidates...
 Steve Carlton Opening Day 1975 (Joe Torre).
 Carlton was in a 2-year stretch in which he wasn't quite the pitcher who twice won 20 games previously, but he was in the prime of his career, and won 20 four more times afterwards.
 Dennis Eckersley April 4, 1996 (Brent Mayne).
 The Mets got to the 42-year-old version of Eck, who was still pretty good, posting 30 saves, and getting the Cardinals to within one win of the World Series.
 Bob Gibson September 23, 1969 (Bud Harrelson).
-Gibson was
+Gibson was one year

 A blog devoted to cataloguing New York Mets walk-offs and other trivia.
 For those unaware of the definition of walk-off just replace the term with the words "game-ending" and you should have a much better understanding of the phrase.